 ./build/src/tools/ddl2cpp --connection-string "DRIVER=SQLite3;Database=test.db" --make-aliases --naming-convention CamelCase --output ./src/examples/example.hpp --generate-example

 You can also avoid all those command line arguments by creating a config file that muts be in your current working directory or in one of its parent directories.
-The config file must be named ddl2cpp.yml
+The config file must be named ddl2cpp.yml and must contain the following content:

 ConnectionString: 'DSN=YourDSN;UID=YourUser;PWD=YourSecret'